 * RIGHT click on the plus sign under the minimap to make the gem-up message go away.
 At the bottom of your inventory is that message should you choose to level it up again later.

-BURST EFFECT BUFFS: (Up to 4 gems, No links required)
+BURST BUFFS: (Up to 4 gems, No links required)

 - [Vaal Ancestral Warchief Totem] The vaal version of the skill gives 32% MORE damage, and the skill inherently can have 2 totems active.
-The skill being able to save 2 charges means we can hit this twice for 64% MORE damage for boss deletion.
-This skill shares soul gain prevention with vaal haste/ground slam, but nothing prevents you from hitting both at the same time for absurd burst damage.
+Use this button for boss deletion.
+This skill shares soul gain prevention with vaal haste/vaal ground slam, but nothing prevents you from hitting both at the same time for absurd burst damage.
 I generally don't suggest you waste time casting the non vaal version of this skill.
 Levels/Quality don't matter.